Eumoh01/free-genai-bootcamp-2025/genai-architecting/Readme.md

 If it has access to the internet there should be strict regulations set up to make sure there aren't copyright issues Should have a strong database to preent the need to search the internet as much

+## Model Consideration

+Considering using Perplexity at first because of it's versatility and interactive features.
+It would be interesting to at least start with this since it does well at searching the web.